Bad Mock Driving Test

 Bad Lesson before Test Day

-A mock driving test is a good way of finding out how prepared a learner driver is for the real DSA test, so it is quite common for your driving instructor to conduct a mock test in the days running up to your appointment at the driving test centre.
+A mock test is a good way of finding out how prepared a learner driver is for the real DSA test, so it is quite common for your driving instructor to conduct a mock test in the days running up to your appointment with the DVSA examiner.

 A mock driving test can reveal a lot to the learner driver even if it is conducted by your own ADI, as just having your instructor next to you only giving directions and not answering those little queries or prompting you about developing situations on the road can bring home the fact that you are not quite as independent with your driving skills as you thought you were during normal driving lessons, and therefore you can not be able to tick the number 5 box on your DSA drivers record.